johannayara/oss-fuzz/README.md

 Only Docker is required.

 ## Example of code usage
-`run_improve2.sh` builds our image and builds our fuzzer in build/out/write_corpus_4h.
+`run_improve2.sh` builds the Docker image and our fuzzer in build/out/write_corpus_4h.
 This will run for 4 hours.
 `show_coverage.sh` builds fuzzer with coverage instrumentation and generates coverage report

 ```bash